nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                   ## A simple drawing program for children ##

-        Copyright © 2002-2025 by various contributors; see AUTHORS.txt.
+        Copyright © 2002-2026 by various contributors; see AUTHORS.txt.
                              https://tuxpaint.org/

-                                 junio 8, 2025
+                                 marzo 5, 2026

 +-------------------------------------------------+
 |                Table of Contents                |